|Boarding the ship . . . all still healthy|

-All in all, though, we had a good time.
-Really.
 It helped that we didn't have to worry about driving anywhere, or preparing meals, or even so much as cleaning up after ourselves.
-Hubby and I ended up each spending a significant amount of usually rare one-on-one time with the Agents (either in the room with the one not feeling well, or out-and-about with the other one).
-We missed out on some things, but in general we still had fun, even Agents J and A. (Agent E, of course, had the time of her life.
-And promptly came down with the same illness shortly after we returned home.)
+Hubby and I spent a significant amount of usually rare one-on-one time with the Agents (in the room with the one not feeling well, or out-and-about with the other).
+We missed out on some things, but in general still had fun, even Agents J and A. (Agent E had the time of her life.
+And promptly came down with the same illness once home.)

 Still, I would be lying if I said it wasn't at least a little disappointing.
 We completely missed the port visit to San Juan, Puerto Rico, because that was the day that Agents J and A overlapped in really feeling bad and we all stayed on board.
 Only Hubby and Eva got to partake in Pirate Night.
 Agent J had to miss out on a few days of activities at the kids' club, and we cancelled our special date brunch at the "adults only" restaurant because even once A felt better there was no way we would leave him with anyone while he had a cold and just wanted Mommy Comfort.